 3. Focus On Your Target Customer

-Choosing the most convenient customer persona when developing your first customer journey map would be wise.
+Choosing the most convenient customer persona when developing your first basic customer journey map would be wise.
 You can even utilise a marketing dashboard to compare each and determine which one would be the most ideal for your customer journey map.